 I did it.
 I ventured into the world of freezer cooking and I’m not looking back.
 For a long, long time, as long as freezer cooking pins have existed on Pinterest, I’ve been dying to try it.
 Heck, even before Pinterest — gasp!
 I know, how did we ever survive? — I’ve wanted to try freezer cooking.
 I’m not surprised that I finally jumped into it during this crazy nesting spurt I’m going through.
-Without even having to think about it, I knew that cooking for a family of 6 postpartum would not make it on my “what I’d rather be doing” list.
-So I decided to finally grab the Ziplock bags by the box and go for it.
+Without even having to think about it, I knew that cooking for a family of six postpartum would not make it on my “what I’d rather be doing” list.
+So I decided to finally grab the Ziploc bags by the box and go for it.

-Here’s the thing, I actually like cooking so I didn’t mind the prep work that went into getting those 20 meals ready.
-Majority of the work is prepping the meat and veggies.
-The fun part is dumping everything into the bags and watching your freezer fill with home cooked meals.
+Here’s the thing.
+I actually like cooking, so I didn’t mind the prep work that went into getting those 20 meals ready.
+The majority of the work is prepping the meat and veggies.
+The fun part is dumping everything into the bags and watching your freezer fill with home-cooked meals.

-Imagine — this won’t be hard — being super exhausted postpartum, the family needs to eat dinner that night, and take out isn’t an option.
+Imagine — this won’t be hard — being super exhausted postpartum, the family needs to eat dinner that night, and takeout isn’t an option.
 All you have to do is hit up the freezer and cook as directed.
-The family gets a hot, home cooked meal and you get to kick up your feet after dinner because you don’t have a sink full of dishes.
+The family gets a hot, home-cooked meal and you get to kick up your feet after dinner because you don’t have a sink full of dishes.

-The true test of it’s success will lie with the taste of all the meals.
-I’m certain they won’t disappoint considering I stuck to recipes that included ingredients and flavors that appealed to me and my family’s personal tastes.
+The true test of its success will lie with the taste of all the meals.
+I’m certain they won’t disappoint, considering I stuck to recipes that included ingredients and flavors that appealed to me and my family’s personal tastes.
 Every time I open the freezer, it feels pretty surreal.
 I feel like some kind of supermom after doing all this.
 I made 20+ freezer meals and didn’t go into labor.
 Is there a medal for that?

 Have you ever tried freezer cooking?